logbn/zongzi/README.md

   - Intelligently routes proposals and queries to active shard replicas
   - Selects nearest replica based on ping
   - Load balances stale reads across replicas

-## Usage

-The Zongzi Agent simplifies multi-host operations using an internal API that automatically coordinates the necessary multi-host actions required to achieve the desired cluster state.

-1. Call `zongzi.(*Agent).CreateReplica` from any host in the cluster
-2. The desired replica state will be stored in the registry
-3. The responsible host controller will start the replica on the desired host

-The cluster state registry is replicated to every host in the cluster so every host always has an eventually consistent snapshot of the cluster topology for command/query forwarding.
-Changes to the cluster can be proposed via internal API so cluster changes are as simple as writing to the registry and the host controllers will reconcile the difference.

-There is no need to import the dragonboat package or interact with the dragonboat host directly.

 ## Architectural Constraints